All Products

 default_ccache_name = KEYRING:persistent:%{uid}

-# Set the kdc and admin_server parameters in the [realms] section to the domain controller service of the self-managed AD domain on the ECS instance.
+# Set kdc and admin_server to the AD domain controller address.

 [realms]